 - Worcestershire Sauce.
 This is a great flavor builder and perfect for homemade bbq sauce!

 - The Seasonings.
 I use cayenne pepper for extra heat and smoked paprika for a touch of smokey flavor, along with ground mustard and a touch of salt and pepper.
-You can try other seasonings to your preference.
+You can try other seasonings to your preference, such as garlic powder.
 Feel free to experiment.

 - The Sweet.
 Honey and brown sugar are perfect for bringing in not only our sweet element for this bbq sauce, but also a nice touch of flavor.
 If you feel the sauce is too sweet, use one or the other, or cut back on both of them.
 Maple syrup is a nice substitution.